Blane245/musicgenerator/README.md

 3. The time when the note is to end (*noteEnd*) is either the *Duration* or the length of time of the sample, depending on whether the sample is looping.
 4. If the sample is not looping or the duration is not the full note length, there is no release phase of the envelope and *releaseEnd* is set to *NoteEnd*.
 5. All of the envelope values are read from the preset/instrument combination.
-6. The envelope is constructed as follows:
+6. The envelope is constructed as follows.
     * If *noteEnd* is less than *delayEnd* there is no sound and the envelope has one point of zero gain.
     * If *noteEnd* is between *delayEnd* and *attackEnd*, the attack is terminated early at *noteEnd*, the gain at the end of the note is determined by linear interpolation (*noteGainEnd*) and a new point is added to the gain envelope at *noteEnd* with a gain of *noteGainEnd*; otherwise, the envelope has a new point a time of *attackEnd* with a gain of 1 and *noteGainEnd* is 1 in preparation for handling the hold phase.
     * If *noteEnd* is between *attackEnd* and *holdEnd*, there is no decay phase, a new point is added to the gain envelope at *noteEnd* with a gain of 1 and if there is a release phase, a point is added at *releaseEnd* with a gain of 0; otherwise, a point is added at *holdEnd* with a gain of 1 in preparation for handling the decay phase.